 Dementia is a name given to a chronic functional problem where the patient suffers from memory loss, personality changes, inability to concentrate and perform normal tasks and emotional instability for no apparent reason.
 Other names are Alzheimer’s disease and pre-Senile Dementia.
 It is often associated with other chronic degenerative diseases like high blood pressure, heart disease, and diabetes.
 Often times the patient is taking medications to treat the symptoms of other diseases.

 Dementia is almost always multi-factorial.
-Some of the contributing causes may be high levels of oxidative stress, malnutrition, vitamin deficiencies, poor bowel health, hormonal imbalances, metabolic imbalances , and poor glycemic control.
+Some of the contributing causes may be high levels of oxidative stress, malnutrition, vitamin deficiencies, poor bowel health, hormonal imbalances, metabolic imbalances, environmental exposure to biotoxins like mold, and poor glycemic control.
 Often times, high estrogen, low progesterone ratios, is contributory.

 Symptomatic treatment is almost always unsuccessful.
 Only finding and treating the root cause of the problem will lead to a successful outcome.